Active ingredient

 Most side effects are mild to moderate but some may be serious and require treatment.
 Rarely, some of these reactions have been fatal.

 During or within the first 24 hours of the infusion you may develop fever, chills and shivering.
 Less frequently, some patients may experience pain at the infusion site, blisters, itching, sickness (nausea), tiredness, headache, breathing difficulties, blood pressure raised, wheezing, throat discomfort, tongue or throat swelling, itchy or runny nose, vomiting, flushing or palpitations, heart attack or low number of platelets.
 If you have heart disease or angina, these reactions might get worse.
-Tell the person giving you the infusion immediately if you develop any of these symptoms, as the infusion may need to be slowed down or stopped.
+Tell the person giving you the infusion immediately if you or your child develops any of these symptoms, as the infusion may need to be slowed down or stopped.
 You may require additional treatment such as an antihistamine or paracetamol.
 When these symptoms go away, or improve, the infusion can be continued.
 These reactions are less likely to happen after the second infusion.
 Your doctor may decide to stop your MabThera treatment if these reactions are serious.

 You might get infections more easily during your treatment with MabThera.